Who We Are

 From the outside, the healthcare system can seem confusing, even foreboding, especially for patients with complex health issues and limited incomes.
 Trying to navigate the many complicated variables toward getting well can be overwhelming, and costly, not just to the patients, but to their individual communities as well.

 Based in Greenville, N.C., Access East, Inc. has made its mission in helping to tie many of those loose ends together, for patients, and for healthcare providers.
-We address the different components of patient care not as separate concerns, but as parts of a greater whole.
-Think of it as whole-person care, a better, more-efficient path to patient-health improvement – and not coincidentally, it typically adds up to financial savings for patients, and their communities, as well.
+We address the different pieces of patient care not as separate concerns, but as parts of a greater whole.
+Think of it as whole-person care, a better, more-efficient path to patient-health improvement – and not coincidentally, it typically adds up to financial savings for patients, and for their communities, as well.

 What We Do

-For 20 years now, Access East has been privileged to assist numerous eastern N.C. residents in navigating medical and other essential services on the path to better health.
 Our 5013(c)(3) not-for-profit corporation blossomed out of a series of collaborations and partnerships between healthcare organizations devoted to coordinating access to quality care for our region’s most vulnerable, including the chronically ill, the indigent, the underinsured and the uninsured, with the express goal of improving patient health outcomes and controlling healthcare costs.

-Our Four Principal Service Lines
+Our Principal Service Lines

+Part of the Access East Uninsured Programs.
 Our grant-funded Certified Marketplace Navigators provide no-cost assistance to consumers seeking health-coverage options through the state’s federally funded Healthcare Insurance Marketplace.